-We will file a supplement to this prospectus, if required, under Rule $424\,(b)$ under the Securities Act upon being notified by a selling stockholder that any material arrangement has been entered into with a broker-dealer for the sale of shares through a block trade, special offering, exchange distribution or secondary distribution or a purchase by a broker or dealer.
+We will file a supplement to this prospectus, if required, under Rule 424(b) under the Securities Act upon being notified by a selling stockholder been entered into with a broker-dealer for the sale of shares through a block trade, special offering, exchange distribution or secondary distribution or a purchase by a broker or dealer.
 Such supplement will disclose:

-- the name of each such selling stockholder and of the participating broker-dealer(s), - . the number of shares involved, - . the price at which such shares were sold, - the commissions paid or discounts or concessions allowed to such broker-dealer(s), where applicable, - that such broker-dealer(s) did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus, and - . other facts material to the transaction.
+- . the name of each such selling stockholder and of the participating broker-dealer(s), - . the number of shares involved, - . the price at which such shares were sold, - . the commissions paid or discounts or concessions allowed to such broker-dealer(s), where applicable, - . that such broker-dealer(s) did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus, and - . other facts material to the transaction.